John W. Walter: Personal life

 Walter lived Flower Hill, New York, with his family, for the last 60 years of his life.
-He was an avid collector of American coins and amateur astronomer.
+He was an avid collector of American coins and an amateur astronomer.

 Death

 John Walter died on January 5, 2018, after a year-long cancer battle, at age 83.
 In April 2018, following his death, the Congregational Church of Manhasset held a memorial celebration in Walter's honor.